mantidproject/documents/Design/nexusgeometrysaving.md

 ## Notes on the Instrument Service

 The instrument service allows Mantid to cache instruments and prevent reload.
 Both the `InstrumentDefinitionParser` and the `NexusGeometryParser` have hash mechanism to compare instruments based on content and therefore prevent uncessary reload.

+## Decision

+Discussed at the TSC 30th July 2019.
+Martyn's greatest concern with (1) was that newer Mantid being used to save Nexus files which were then opened with old Mantid versions prior to `LoadInstrument` changes in 4.0 for Nexus Geometry, and therefore unable to use the processed files at all.
+The suggestion is that we write out both the xml string and the nexus information.

+**Follow up**

+* We will need to be absolutely sure that the serialized and deserialized geometry is identical to the IDF route particuarly since `LoadInstrument` loads the Nexus Geometry as a priority.
+* Given current timescales, I suggest the introduction of an `ESSSaveNexus` until the time that we are certain that the functionality can be safely relied on as a `SaveNexus` modification, at which point `ESSSaveNexus` can be deprecated.